Equivalences of Graded Categories: Preliminaries

-Generalising the above definition we can define $\operatorname{Fun}^\text{bal}(M_1 \times \hdots \times M_n\to N)$, the category of bimodule functors, balanced in each position, in a similar fashion.
+Towards generalising the above definition of the relative tensor product of bimodules over $\cC$, we can define $\operatorname{Fun}^\text{bal}(\cM_1 \times \hdots \times \cM_n\to \cc{N})$, the category of bimodule functors, balanced in each position, in a similar fashion.
 Here we now have objects a bimodule functor, along with $n-1$ balancing isomorphisms that are consistent between each other.
 We require natural transformations in this category to commute with each balancing isomorphism.